By the end of this course, you will have the skills needed for the official Microsoft Excel Specialist exam. How would that look on your resume?

 Regardless whether you have Excel 2007, Excel 2010, Excel 2013, Excel 2016 or Excel 365, this course will help you get to a good level, and maybe even want you to get more!

 Let's start at the very beginning, and create a brand new workbook.
 But what is the difference between a workbook and a spreadsheet?
 Let's find out.

-What sort of data can you enter?
+What sort of data can you enter in Excel ?
 What is the difference between the Tab key and the right-hand arrow key.
 What characters should you beware about starting with?
 Let's explore.

 Very similar to their Word counterparts, you can change the fonts and add highlighting.
 Unlike Word, the highlighting is to the entire cell, and not just the contents.
 Let's find out how that works.

 Now that you´ve entered your data, you need to save it so that you can come back to it later.
 Let's save it, and then close your workbook.

 You don't need to start each workbook from scratch.
 Online, there is a collection of designs which can help you create standard items, such as invoices, lists and other such documents.
 Let's see how we can use these templates to kick-start your work.

 Let's have a quick look at the menus, and see that there are dialog boxes hidden away, buttons which are split in two, and entire menus which only appear when needed.

 At some point, you will have many workbooks open.
 Managing them - showing multiple workbooks at once, or switching between them - is different depending on your version of Excel.
 Let's see how to manage multiple workbooks in Excel 2013 and 2016.

 At some point, you will have many workbooks open.
 Managing them - showing multiple workbooks at once, or switching between them - is different depending on your version of Excel.
 Let's see how to manage multiple workbooks in Excel 2007 and 2010.